aarush007/JS_Problems_2025/README.md

 - Day name based on day number.
 - Print all the even numbers from an array.
 - Count even numbers in an array.
+- Find the sum of all the digits of an array.